 Lauren Prousky is a multidisciplinary artist and writer from Toronto with a BFA in studio art and English literature from Concordia University.
 Her current work explores humorous subtleties in intimate moments, with a focus on how playfulness can be combined with more serious themes to create spaces that hang between that binary.
 Lauren’s work often emphasizes characters and textual elements, lending a narrative aspect to her visual practice.
 She has exhibited in spaces around Toronto and Montreal such as Art Mur, Propeller Gallery, Galerie Carte Blanche and Unlovable Gallery.
 Lauren has also participated in residencies at the Caetani Cultural Centre in British Columbia and the Fish Factory Creative Centre in eastern Iceland.

 Jordyn Stewart is from a small town in the Niagara Region.
-Working predominately in video and performance, her practice is influenced by the body’s relationship to spaces we inhabit.
-Stewart creates site-sensitive works, intersecting landscape interventions with playful narratives.
+Working predominately in video and performance, her current work merges the performing body, absurdity, femininity, and regional landscapes.
+Stewart creates site-sensitive works, intersecting landscape interventions and playful narratives.
 She received her BA, Specialist in Art and Art History at the University of Toronto, joint program with Sheridan College.
 She has exhibited in such galleries and events as Trinity Square Video and Hamilton Artists Inc., and Hamilton’s Supercrawl.
 In 2016, she was an artist-in-residence at the University of Windsor’s Emerging Artist Research Residency, as well as with Hamilton Artists’ Inc.’s Cotton Factory Residency Program.
 Jordyn has held intern positions at Gallery 44, Art Spin Toronto, and Zalucky Contemporary.
 She is also the co-curator of Art Spin Hamilton, and works at Oakville Galleries as a freelance graphic designer.

 Visit Jordyn's website.